uoftcprg/pokerkit/docs/simulation.rst

 :attr:`pokerkit.state.State.divmod`                  (Defined during initialization and described above in this page) :attr:`pokerkit.state.State.rake`                    (Defined during initialization and described above in this page) :attr:`pokerkit.state.State.antes`                   Cleaned ante amounts.
 :attr:`pokerkit.state.State.blinds_or_straddles`     Cleaned blind/straddle/post-bet amounts.
-If a value is a post bet, it must be negated (i.e. ``[1, 2, 0, 0, -2, 0]``).
+If a value is a post bet, it must be negated (i.e., ``[1, 2, 0, 0, -2, 0]``).
 This is to tell PokerKit that this forced bet does not impact who opens the preflop action.
 :attr:`pokerkit.state.State.starting_stacks`         Cleaned starting stack chip amounts.
 :attr:`pokerkit.state.State.deck_cards`              Shuffled deck from which cards are drawn.
 :attr:`pokerkit.state.State.board_cards`             Community cards.
 :attr:`pokerkit.state.State.mucked_cards`            Cards that were mucked during folds or mucks during the showdown.
 :attr:`pokerkit.state.State.burn_cards`              Cards that were burnt before dealing operations.
-:attr:`pokerkit.state.State.statuses`                Whether or not a player at the corresponding position is still in the hand (i.e. active).
+:attr:`pokerkit.state.State.statuses`                Whether or not a player at the corresponding position is still in the hand (i.e., active).
 :attr:`pokerkit.state.State.bets`                    Outstanding bets.
 :attr:`pokerkit.state.State.stacks`                  Stack sizes.
-:attr:`pokerkit.state.State.payoffs`                 Payoffs (i.e. rewards).
+:attr:`pokerkit.state.State.payoffs`                 Payoffs (i.e., rewards).
 :attr:`pokerkit.state.State.hole_cards`              Private cards.
 :attr:`pokerkit.state.State.hole_card_statuses`      Whether each private card is an up card or a down card.
 :attr:`pokerkit.state.State.discarded_cards`         Cards that were discarded for each player.